Hayate (train): Shin-Aomori Extension

 On 4 December 2010, the Tohoku Shinkansen extended again to Shin-Aomori.
 And on 19 November 2011, E5 series trainsets, with maximum speeds of 320 km/h, were introduced to the line, with some of them used on Hayate services.
 The introduction of the E5 series resulted in the introduction of the Hayabusa, which replaced the Hayate's role as the fastest train on the line.
 In addition, currently E5 series Hayate services still run at a top speed of 275 km/h.
 JR East have reduced Hayate services over the years, and unify the discontinued Hayate services to Hayabusa services.
 It now serves as a complementary service to the Hayabusa.

 Opening of Hokkaido Shinkansen

-From 26 March 2016, with the opening of the Hokkaido Shinkansen from Shin-Aomori to Shin-Hakodate-Hokuto, the Hayate name is also used for services operating between Morioka, Shin-Aomori, and Shin-Hakodate-Hokuto.
+From 26 March 2016, with the opening of the Hokkaido Shinkansen from Shin-Aomori to Shin-Hakodate-Hokuto, the Hayate name is now used for services operating between Morioka, Shin-Aomori, and Shin-Hakodate-Hokuto.
 As of March 2016, one return service operates daily between Morioka and Shin-Hakodate-Hokuto, and one return service daily operates between Shin-Aomori and Shin-Hakodate-Hokuto.
 These services are formed of 10-car E5 or H5 series trainsets.

 Past services with Komachi

 In the past Hayate services used to couple with Komachi services from Tokyo to Morioka, where the Komachi cars are uncoupled and proceed to Akita Station via the Akita Shinkansen.
-However currently all Komachi train now couple with Hayabusa trains, so all Hayate trains now run alone.
+However currently all Komachi trains now couple with Hayabusa trains, so all Hayate trains now run alone.